suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Abstract Machine Description {#command-behavior}

-The heart of the manifest is the list of commands, which are processed by a Manifest Processor--a form of interpreter.
+The heart of the manifest is the list of commands, which are processed by a Manifest Processor -- a form of interpreter.
 This Manifest Processor can be modeled as a simple abstract machine.
 This machine consists of several data storage locations that are modified by commands.

 There are two types of commands, namely those that modify state (directives) and those that perform tests (conditions).
 Parameters are used as the inputs to commands.
 Some directives offer control flow operations.
 Directives target a specific component.
 A component is a unit of code or data that can be targeted by an update.
 Components are identified by Component Identifiers, but referenced in commands by Component Index; Component Identifiers are arrays of binary strings and a Component Index is an index into the array of Component Identifiers.